brotkrueml/codehighlight/Documentation/Installation/Index.rst

 .. note::

-   The extension supports TYPO3 v9 LTS and v10 LTS.
+   The extension supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.

 Some basic configuration is available which is explained in the